Trump fires controversial chief strategist Bannon

 Bannon formerly headed the right-wing Breitbart News website and spearheaded its shift into a forum for the "alt-right," a loose online confederation of neo-Nazis, white supremacists and anti-Semitics.
 Under Bannon's leadership, the Breitbart site presented a number of conspiracy theories about former Democratic presidential candidate Hillary Clinton, as well as Republicans deemed to be lacking in conservative bona fides.

-In recent weeks, Breitbart has published a series of articles making a case for Lieutenant General H.R.
+In recent weeks, Breitbart published articles making a case for Lieutenant General H.R.
 McMaster's ouster as national security advisor on the basis that he is not a strong ally of Israel and that he has staffed the National Security Council with holdovers from the Obama administration.

-Critics have accused Bannon of harbouring anti-Semitic and white nationalist sentiments.
-In a 2007 court filing during divorce proceedings, Bannon's former wife accused him of making anti-Semitic comments on at least three occasions.

-Just a year ago, Bannon took over as head of Trump's presidential campaign.
-In that role, Bannon helped engineer Trump's surprise victory over Clinton.

 (Reporting by Steve Holland and Susan Heavey; Additional reporting by Makini Brice, Richard Cowan, Caroline Valetkevitch, Deena Beasley and Gina Cherelus; Writing by Will Dunham; Editing by Frances Kerry and James Dalgleish)